silentdiverchris/Jiminy/README.md

     "Suffix": "=",
     "Separator": "-",
     "Delimiter": ":",
+    "FromHere": "\u003E",
+    "ToHere": "\u003C=",
     ...etc...
 ```

+The 'FromHere' and 'ToHere' ones are for adding multiple lines to an item, see 'Tagging multiple lines'  below.

 This tag set is interpreted as;

 |Tag|Short for|Meaning|
 |-|-|-|